CraftAcademyLabs/ca_course/extras/react_kimai_aut/03_display_employsse.md

 Alright, let's do some thinking...

-We want to display a collection of users, ight.
+We want to display a collection of users.
 So, let's consider extracting that functionality to a separate component.
 We need to give the component a name.
 Why not call it `EmployeeList`?

 We will want this component to fetch the employee data from our back-end.
 Let's add that to our TODO list.
-Anotherr thisn to add to that TODO is that we want the component to retun a unnumbered list (`<ul></ul>`) with a list item  (`<li></li>`)for each employee...
+Another thing to add to that TODO is that we want the component to retun a unnumbered list (`<ul></ul>`) with a list item  (`<li></li>`) for each employee...

 Those list items should contain an image, first name - last name, and email... (check the lo-fi!)